xwu35/baldridge_lab/HTCF.md

 squeue -u <WashU_key_id>
 ```

-**Note from HTCF web: Data stored in `/scratch` is subject to the [Scratch Data Cleaning Policy](https://htcf.github.io/docs/policies/#scratch-data-cleaning).
-Files on `scratch` that have not been modified for more than 60 days are garbage collected and placed in a “trash” location (`/scratch/trash`).
-After 30 days in the trash location, user files are purged from the system.
-Once purged, there is no way files can be restored.**

-Keep this in mind and back up your data frequently to the long-term storage.
-You can also use the `touch` command to update file timestamps to prevent them from being purged (e.g. `touch -m filename`).
-If a file is garbage-collected, you can restore it by moving them out of the `/scratch/trash` directory.

 ### 6. Run dependency jobs

 You can run dependency jobs to ensure tasks are executed in a specific order.
 See the commands below for examples.